toothemooon/svelte4_integration/README.md

 - **GET /api/users** - Retrieves the list of users from the database
   - Returns: Array of user objects with id, username, and email

+- **GET /api/posts/:post_id/comments** - Retrieves all comments for a specific post
+  - Returns: Array of comment objects with id, post_id, content, and timestamp

+- **POST /api/posts/:post_id/comments** - Adds a new comment to a specific post
+  - Request: JSON object with content field
+  - Returns: Created comment object

+- **DELETE /api/comments/:comment_id** - Deletes a specific comment
+  - Returns: Success message with the deleted comment ID

 ## Future Enhancements

 To fully implement the blog functionality, consider adding these API endpoints: